 The big swing factor is Bounce Back Loans, where around 250,000 companies overall have received loans in an astonishingly short time.
 But these are mainly not in the “Ambitious Companies” universe which Beauhurst covers, and all of them are companies that can claim against significant 2019 revenues, which rules out many startups.
 Our analysis of Bounce Back loans is educated guesswork.
 We estimate that 25% of Future Fund eligible businesses, and 30% of ineligible businesses will receive Bounce Back loans.
 For later stage businesses the Bounce Back loan is not necessarily significant enough to bother with, and for earlier stage businesses, many lack the £200,000 of 2019 revenues to achieve the maximum £50,000 loan.

 What we have not factored into our analysis is that the same company might receive more than one package of support.
 In theory a company could apply successfully for Future Fund, Bounce Back Loans, Innovation Loans and Grants.
 Our analysis conservatively assumes each company only gets support from one scheme.

 And here is how it looks – first for companies which meet the Future Fund threshold of £250,000 of funding to date, and second for those that don’t.

-Capital Pilot’s Rescue Equity Fund has always been focused on seed-stage companies which don’t meet the Future Fund criteria.
+Capital Pilot’s Rescue Equity Fund (now £50k Boost Fund) has always been focused on seed-stage companies which don’t meet the Future Fund criteria.
 Our analysis demonstrates that there is a huge gap in the market for these companies, and it is critical they receive support.
 They are the lifeblood of entrepreneurialism and the drivers of our economic recovery.
 Capital Pilot and Rescue Equity Fund are doing our best to fill it as soon as humanly possible.